Jaxelr/SignalRSamples/README.md

 # SignalR samples

-These are samples from the microsoft docs, the documentation for [SignalR is here](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-3.1)
+These are samples of usage of the SignalR library, as based on the microsoft docs.
+The documentation for SignalR can be [found here](https://docs.microsoft.com/en-us/aspnet/core/signalr/introduction?view=aspnetcore-3.1)